Seminar: Explainable Reinforcement Learning on GPUs

 Passing the Seminar

-You must achieve at least 50% in each component (paper presentation and practical project).
+You must achieve at least 50% in each component (presentations and practical project).
 Each component is graded independently and must be passed separately.

 Attendance and Submissions